Jason Miller, MD, PhD

 Qitao obtained his PhD at Peking University in Beijing, China.
 He works on myriad RPE projects, ranging from optimizing cell culture, developing RPE culture models of AMD, and testing our most promising therapeutic targets in mouse, rat, and rabbit animal models.
 He is fearless at trying new methods and techniques and is known as the go-to guy for troubleshooting.
 He tells a good joke more often than now and then.
 He strongly objects to Jason's vegetarian ways, countering his diet with a healthy daily serving of tasty meat.

-Gillian Autterson, MS
+Gillian Gulette, MS

 Gillian got her Masters from Eastern Michigan University.
 She is a cell culture expert, focusing on assaying for autophagy and lipid handling in RPE cultures.
 She is a master of organization, able to juggle 7 zillion to-do items with aplomb, and willing to teach others with enviable patience.
 At home, she's mom to two dogs and cats.
 For reasons we can't understand, she enjoys being up before 7 am for walks.
 Hobbies include volunteering at a metro-Detroit animal shelter, reading, and listening to true crimes podcasts.
 She's also excellent at baking but won't admit it.

 Kecia got her Bachelor's from Eastern Michigan University.
 She is the Co-Lab Manager, after 20+ years as the Lab Manager for Debra Thompson at the Kellogg Eye Center, where she worked on the biology and gene therapy for visual cycle defects.
-She's expert in retinoid analysis, cloning, gene therapy, a range of biochemical assays, and keeping all of us on top of our protocols, safety, and orders.
+She's an expert in retinoid analysis, cloning, gene therapy, a range of biochemical assays, and keeping all of us on top of our protocols, safety, and orders.
 Kecia has a cat joke available and ready at any point.
 She is also a big hiker, including foraging for ramps and all sorts of mushrooms.

 John obtained his PhD from Thomas Jefferson University in April 2023.
 His thesis work in the lab of Nancy Philp involved in vivo examination of the role of glucose and lactate transporters in outer retinal function.
 Joining the lab in April 2023, John has significant expertise in retinal and RPE metabolism, as well as in vivo models of retinal disease.
 His ultimate scientific goal is to direct a lab examining the intersection between metabolism and epigenetic changes in neurodegenerative diseases.
 John is working on screens involving RPE lipid secretion and metabolism, as well as exploring lipid droplet biology.
 John has myriad interests outside of lab, including city planning and architecture, and you can find him biking, hiking, or camping with friends outside lab.